Sharing is caring!

 Be clean freaks!

-So after a boxing up session we always made it a point to check the areas we’d been working in, we took it in turns to look around in the areas and if working on carpet we’d also run our hands over the floor as well.
-Then after checking like this we’d sweep/vacuum to make triple sure we picked up any foreign objects that the cats could find and possibly eat.
+When you’re prepping to move and packing up all of your belongings, little items like push pins, elastic bands, beads, tape, jewelry, basically anything tiny can and WILL get dropped on the floor in the hustle and bustle (and stress induced haze) of moving!
+So after a boxing up session we always made it a point to check the areas we’d been working in.
+We took it in turns to look around in the areas and if working on carpet we’d also run our hands over the floor as well.
+Then after checking manually we’d sweep/vacuum to make triple sure we picked up any foreign objects that the cats could find and possibly eat.

 Foreign body obstruction in cats is a very serious issue, many cats don’t hesitate to sample all sorts of objects.
 Marmalade. for example. loves to chew on plastic bags, so we have to make sure we keep them out of reach!
 Cats who ingest foreign objects that they can’t pass by themselves require surgery and in many cases die if not seen by a vet in time.

 As always it’s also very important to make sure you don’t leave any cleaning supplies or paint were your cats can have access to them as well.
-With so many things needing to get done before your move it’s easy to forget… but all it takes is one slip of the mind and your cats could be in serious trouble!
+With so many things needing to get done before your move it’s easy to forget.
+But all it takes is one slip of the mind and your cats could be in serious trouble!

 Boxes & packing paper!

-We also had “calm breaks” too, after a flurry of moving boxes around or rearranging stuff, we’d take a moment to play with them a little and let them inspect the changes before we continued 🙂
+We also had “calm breaks” too.
+After a flurry of moving boxes around or rearranging stuff, we’d take a moment to play with them a little and let them inspect the changes before we continued.

 The Outside World

-Then a few weeks before the move we started taking them down to the car, once inside the car we’d just let them have a good sniff around and explore the strange new space.
-On the second day we started the engine so they could get used to the noise and vibrations and then after a few days of that we went for a short drive.
+Then a few weeks before the move we started taking them down to the car.
+Once inside the car we’d just let them have a good sniff around and explore the strange new space.
+On the second day, we started the engine so they could get used to the noise and vibrations.
+And then after a few days of that we went for a short drive.

 Cat Carriers

-Make sure that your cats’ vaccinations are up to date, they’re microchipped and you have a supply of any medications they need… obviously having your cats escape during the move would be a horrible situation, but it’d be made worse if they were found and people had no idea who they belonged to… The I.D chips are quick and easy to administer and well worth it in my opinion.
+Make sure that your cats’ vaccinations are up to date, they’re microchipped and you have a supply of any medications they need.
+Obviously having your cats escape during the move would be a horrible situation.
+But it would be made worse if they were found and people had no idea who they belonged to.
+The I.D chips are quick and easy to administer and well worth it!
+We also kept veterinary records, along with photos in an easily accessible folder in the car.

+Composure treats are something we used very successfully.
+These are supplement treats designed to promote relaxation during stressful situations.
+Every morning we gave CaM a treat to take the edge off.
 We also highly recommend Rescue Remedy.
 This is what we used on our last trip and they didn’t make a peep!
-Perhaps they are seasoned travelers at this point, but it cut out any stress they may have had!
+Perhaps they are seasoned travelers at this point, but it cut out any stress they may have had.
+This is also a great product for shorter V.E.T. trips!

 Another thing to consider is import requirements, these vary from state to state.